awsdocs/amazon-ecs-developer-guide/doc_source/security-iam.md

 An [https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups.html](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups.html) is an identity that specifies a collection of IAM users\.
 You can't sign in as a group\.
 You can use groups to specify permissions for multiple users at a time\.
 Groups make permissions easier to manage for large sets of users\.
 For example, you could have a group named *IAMAdmins* and give that group permissions to administer IAM resources\.

 Users are different from roles\.
 A user is uniquely associated with one person or application, but a role is intended to be assumable by anyone who needs it\.
 Users have permanent long\-term credentials, but roles provide temporary credentials\.
-To learn more, see [When to create an IAM uer \(instead of a role\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html#id_which-to-choose) in the *IAM User Guide*\.
+To learn more, see [When to create an IAM user \(instead of a role\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html#id_which-to-choose) in the *IAM User Guide*\.

 ### IAM Roles<a name="security_iam_authentication-iamrole"></a>